 MAP measures a student's growth in Reading and Mathematics.
 The Fall MAP assessment gathers a baseline.
 The Winter MAP measures progress while the Spring MAP measures the students' growth to that point.
-What is the BIT Scale?

 What is the RIT Scale?

 The RIT scale is an equal interval scale that estimates student achievement and growth.
 Equal interval means that the difference between scores is the same regardless of whether a student is at the top, bottom or middle of the RIT scale, and it has the same meaning regardless of grade level.